 1. Biophysics 399 (1-4 credits)

 At least 2 credits are required for the Biophysics major.
 Students must obtain an override from the Biophysics program prior to registering for 399.
 Students wishing to do research in a laboratory outside the program must identify a Biophysics faculty co-sponsor who will serve as your 'instructor' point of contact within the program.
 When you enroll in 399, you will be enrolled under your Biophysics co-sponsor's section.
-Your actual research PI will be responsible for corresponding with the Biophysics faculty co-sponsor about your progress and your final grade.
+You are required correspond with your Biophysics faculty co-sponsor about your progress.
+Your faculty PI will be responsible for corresponding with the Biophysics faculty co-sponsor about your final grade.

-All students are required to take some sort of lab safety training.
-This can be done by watching a safety video in the Science Learning Center (1720 Chem) or by taking a class offered by OSEH.
+All students are required to take some sort of lab safety training PRIOR to their first time performing research in a lab.
+This can be done by watching a safety video in the Science Learning Center (1720 Chem) or by taking a class offered by EHS.
 Please consult your faculty research advisor for specific instructions.
+Any other questions can be directed to the Biophysics Student Services Administrator.

 All students must submit a lab report/summary (1-2 pages) both to their research advisor and to the department by the last day of exams unless required earlier by their research advisor.